Einar Hille

 Carl Einar Hille (28 June 1894 – 12 February 1980) was an American mathematics professor and scholar.
 Hille authored or coauthored twelve mathematical books and a number of mathematical papers.

 Early life and education

 Hille was born in New York City.
-His parents were both immigrants from Sweden who separated before his birth.
+His parents were both Swedish but never married.
 His father, Carl August Heuman, was a civil engineer.
-He was brought up by his mother, Edla Eckman, who took the surname Hille.
+Hille was brought up solely by his mother, Edla Eckman, who took the surname Hille.
 When Einar was two years old, he and his mother returned to Stockholm.
 Hille spent the next 24 years in Sweden, returning to the United States when he was 26 years old.
-He entered the Stockholm University in 1911, and was awarded his first degree in mathematics in 1913 and the equivalent of a master's degree in the following year.
+He entered Stockholm University in 1911, and was awarded his first degree in mathematics in 1913 and the equivalent of a master's degree in the following year.
 He received a Ph.D. from Stockholm in 1918 for a doctoral dissertation entitled Some Problems Concerning Spherical Harmonics.